KatVolkova/study-cards-backend/README.md

 The app was tested regularly and deployed to Heroku to make sure both local and remote worked the same.

-The manual tests were conducted to ensure that the API operates smoothly and behaves as intended.
+The manual tests were conducted to ensure that the API operates and behaves as intended.
 <b>[Detailed manual testing is located here](/TESTING.md)</b>

 ### Browser Compatibility